yan00s/telegram_sda/README.md

     ```

 ## Usage
+- The bot can automatically log in and update the session without requiring manual password input, simply by creating a file named `accounts.txt` and adding accounts in the format `username:password` separated by a new line.
 - An administrator can add a sub-user using the command `/add_subacc`.
 - Sub-users can manage logins via QR code or receive 2FA codes for login, as well as confirm or cancel trades.